NFL Conference Futures Betting

 Christian McCaffrey is hurt again, but that is where the similarities with last year end.
 You see, the Panthers are actually strong this season even without McCaffrey.
 A change of scenery has been just what the doctor ordered for quarterback Sam Darnold, whose career appears to have been resurrected by a move from the Jets to the Panthers.

 He has accounted for 10 total touchdowns and is averaging almost 300 passing yards per game, a big reason why Carolina is 3-1 and tied with Tampa Bay atop the NFC South.
-McCaffrey should be back soon, and in the meantime Darnold and a stout defence can keep this team afloat.
+McCaffrey should be back soon, and in the meantime, Darnold and a stout defense can keep this team afloat.

 Over the next five weeks, Carolina’s only road contests are against the Falcons and Giants.
 Philadelphia, Minnesota, and New England are the upcoming home opponents.
 The schedule is brutal the last four weeks of the season, but by then the Panthers could -and should -be way over .500.
 Carolina’s odds have been cut from +5000 to +4000, and they should continue to get shorter as wins pile up on a soft schedule, so jump on it now.